 - Do not overfill engine oil, or engine oil could leak and/or engine could be damaged.
 If engine oil level is over upper limit marks of oil gauge, drain oil to level lower than upper limit. - Be sure that outboard motor is in upright and level position when checking or changing oil. - Stop engine immediately if low oil pressure warning lamp is lit or oil leak is found, or engine could be severely damaged.
 Consult dealer. - Wipe off engine oil well immediately if spilled and dispose of it in accordance with local fire prevention and environment protection regulations. - 1.
-Place the engine in a vertical position. - 2.
-Remove the top cowl and the oil filler cap (dipstick). - Fill the engine through filler port with recommended oil to the middle of dipstick mark. - 4.
-Tighten the oil filler cap (dipstick).
+Place the engine in a vertical position - 2.
+Remove the top cowl and the oil filler cap. - Fill the engine through filler port with recommended oil to between upper limit and lower limit shown on the dipstick.

+4. Tighten the oil filler cap.